BorysJam/lambda/README.md

 POST BODY Example: {"uuid":"default","name":"adam","age":"30"}

-When POST is done returns the guid to the body
+When POST is done it returns the guid to the body

 You can try using them through your browser or postman.